-The USFRA.org Premium Member Discount program offers businesses the opportunity to promote their products and services by providing special discounts and savings to Public Safety Members, (Fire-Rescue, EMS, Law Enforcement and the U.S. Armed Forces)
+USFRA Member Benefits offers a wide variety special discounts for USFRA.org members.
+The USFRA program offers businesses the opportunity to promote products and services, at no charge to you, by providing special discounts and savings to Public Safety Members.
+(Fire-Rescue, EMS, Law Enforcement and the U.S. Armed Forces)

 In battling wildfires and keeping them from homes, firefighters often say that prevention is key.